Physician Assistant and Nurse Practitioner Student Rotations

 Priority 2 and 3 students must follow the process described below:

-- All requests for Physician Assistant and Nurse Practitioner student placement for Hershey Medical Center employees (Priority 2) and non-Penn State employees or students (Priority 3) will be made using the online clinical request process found on this Advanced Practice clinician website
+- All requests for Physician Assistant and Nurse Practitioner student placement for Hershey Medical Center employees (Priority 2) and non-Penn State employees or students (Priority 3) will be made using the online clinical request process found on this Advanced Practice provider website

 - Priority 2 students will have preference after Priority 1 student placement.
 Any available clinical rotations will then be offered to Priority 3 students.